 If you received the actual tax bill without an escrow company code in the escrow box on your bill, then the mortgage company/escrow agent did not request the bill for payment.
 We strongly urge you to check with your mortgage company/escrow agent to ensure they received a copy of the tax bill and that they will be paying the bill.
 You can send a copy of your tax bill to the mortgage company/escrow agent, or the agent can print a duplicate bill from our website.

 This means there are delinquent taxes on the property.
 Please note: Delinquent taxes continue to accrue interest each month until paid.

 I have declared bankruptcy.
 Am I responsible for my property taxes?

 Consult your bankruptcy attorney for advice on your particular situation.
 In many cases, as long as you still own the property and do not surrender it to the trustee or the court, you remain responsible for the taxes.
 Click here for answers to frequently asked bankruptcy questions.

 How can I pay my delinquent taxes?

-Cash, cashier’s check, money order, credit card or wire transfer made payable to Pinellas County Tax Collector.
+Cash, cashier’s check, money order, credit card, or wire transfer made payable to Pinellas County Tax Collector.
 Personal checks are not accepted.
-For instructions on wire transfers, email email@example.com.
+If you wish to make a payment by wire transfer, please follow these instructions.
+If you have questions or need assistance with your wire transfer, please email email@example.com.

 Can I make payment arrangements?